INTRODUCTION

 HOW TO ACCESS INTERNATIONAL

 A popup window will appear to create a new project.
-The Industry Set should be set to the 46 Industries for Data Year 2018 (37 Industries for Data Year 2015).
-These Industry Sets are specifically for the International data.
+The Industry Set should be set to the 46 Industries for Data Year 2020, 2019, and 2018 (37 Industries for Data Year 2015).
+These Industry Sets are specifically for the International Product.

 After the correct Industry Set is selected, name the project, then click Create Project.